Compare the Best Payment Gateways in the UK

 What type of business is takepayments suitable for?

-During our usability testing, Square was the clear favourite amongst our participants thanks to its modern, user-friendly approach to taking payments across all of its hardware.
+During our usability testing, Square was the clear favourite amongst our participants thanks to its modern, user-friendly approach to taking payments, with a similar interface used across all its products, from its payment gateway to EPOS system.

 Square